 One of the goals of the company’s operations is to promote the development of patient safety in the customers’ operations.
 The company cannot bring medical expertise to the patient safety work, but it promotes it with insurance and risk management expertise.

 By offering patient insurance in a knowledgeable, transparent and cost-effective manner, the company facilitates the customers’ budgeting and risk management and streamlines their administration.
-In this way, the healthcare districts can better focus on their core competences.
+In this way, the wellbeing services counties can better focus on their core competences.

 3.2 Personnel responsibility